chuanconggao/extratools/README.md

 Extra functional tools that go beyond standard library's `itertools`, `functools`, etc. and popular third-party libraries like [`toolz`](https://github.com/pytoolz/toolz), [`fancy`](https://github.com/Suor/funcy), and [`more-itertools`](https://github.com/erikrose/more-itertools).

 - Like `toolz` and others, most of the tools are designed to be efficient, pure, and lazy.

-- Several useful yet non-functional tools are also included.
+Several useful yet non-functional tools are also included.

-- While `toolz` and others target basic scenarios, many tools in this library target more advanced and complete scenarios.
+- While `toolz` and others target basic scenarios, most tools in this library target more advanced and complete scenarios.

 - A few useful CLI tools for respective functions are also installed.
-They are named as `extratools-[funcname]`.
+They are available as `extratools-[funcname]`.

 This library is under active development, and new functions will be added on regular basis.